Ghatan

 Ghatan is a market center in Beni Municipality in Myagdi District in the Dhaulagiri Zone of western-central Nepal.
 The former village development committee was annexed to form the new municipality on 18 May 2014.
 At the 2011 census, it had 1,137 households and a population of 4,327.

-The village has one educational center within its boundaries.

-Ghatan is located on the pilgrimage route to the Hindu sacred site Muktinath.
+Galeshwor temple which is a popular, religious and historically unique is also located at Ghatan and is also the pilgrimage route to the Hindu sacred site Muktinath.Ghatan consists of various caste but a unique surname which is originated from Dholthan Ghatan itself is Chokhal or also called Chokhyal.

-Ghatan is the location of the "Big Pine Forest" that was established by environmentalist Bala Badra Baniya Chhetri after fire destroyed the existing forest.
-The 75 hectare (185 acre) forest is managed collaboratively by the people of Ghatan village.
+Ghatan is the location of the "Big Pine Forest".
+Ghatan is also famous for its 'TIMMUR' The 75 hectare (185 acre) forest is managed collaboratively by the people of Ghatan village.